PasqualeT-Git/react-launch/README.md

 # React-rocket-launch

-This project is intended to show fornt-end developement skills.
+This project is intended to show React front-end developement skills.

 ## To run the project